-British sealer James Caddell was captured by Māori in 1810, which made him the first European to live in the Foveaux Strait area.
+British sealer James Caddell was captured by Māori in 1810 and became the first European to live in the Foveaux Strait area.
 He married the chief’s niece Tokitoki, became a fluent Māori speaker, got tattooed, and was given chiefly status.
 Captain W. L. Edwardson of the Snapper was startled to meet a tattooed European when he put ashore in 1822 looking for flax.
 Caddell and Tokitoki accompanied Edwardson to Sydney, and taught him how to prepare flax.
 They later returned to Foveaux Strait.

-Both sealers and whalers initially supplied potatoes and pigs to Māori in exchange for flax and fish.
-For their part Māori acquired whaleboats, which allowed them to fish as far away as the Auckland Islands (over 400 kilometres across open sea).
+Sealers and whalers initially supplied potatoes and pigs to Māori in exchange for flax and fish.
+Māori acquired whaleboats, which allowed them to fish as far away as the Auckland Islands (over 400 kilometres across open sea).

 Whaling drew the interest of Māori tribes from further north.
 Warriors from Murihiku were involved in resisting Ngāti Toa chief Te Rauparaha’s invasion of the upper South Island.